 Plait bread is a type of braided bread (plait, meaning to braid or interweave) and is the most popular bread in Guyanese cuisine.
-It can be eaten for breakfast with various spreads, dipped in tea, toasted with butter, and completes a wonderful pepperpot meal on Christmas morning.
+It is enjoyed for breakfast with various spreads, dipped in tea, toasted on a tawa with butter, and completes a wonderful pepperpot meal on Christmas morning.
 Many might compare this bread to challah bread because it looks similar in appearance, but the main difference is plait bread does not usually contain any eggs.

 This was the bread I grew up eating instead of grocery store shelf bread, so naturally after moving away from home and not having access to Little Guyana Bake Shop or Sybil's Bakery in Queens, I had to figure out a way to bake this on my own.
 This recipe has been quite a while in the making and I am sure I'll continue to learn new methods and techniques over the years which I promise to share with you.